brown9804/MicrosoftCloudEssentialsHub/0_Azure/2_AzureAnalytics/0_Fabric/demos/4_DataRefreshwithADF.md

    - Once validated, click on **Publish All** to publish your pipeline.
    - This will deploy the pipeline and make it available for execution.

+### If the target resource is in a private network

+> Find below an example of how to it within a SQL Server in a private network <br/>
+> Steps 1 will be the same.

+2. **Set Up a Self-hosted Integration Runtime**:
+    - Since your SQL Server is in a private network, you'll need to set up a self-hosted integration runtime.
+This acts as a secure gateway that allows Azure Data Factory to connect to your on-premises SQL Server.
+You can install the integration runtime on a machine within your network that has access to the SQL Server.

+3. **Create Linked Services**:
+    - In Azure Data Factory, create linked services for both your source (SQL Server) and destination (e.g., Azure Blob Storage, Azure SQL Database).
+The linked service for SQL Server will use the self-hosted integration runtime to connect securely.

+4. **Define Datasets**:
+    - Create datasets for the source and destination data.
+These datasets define the structure and location of the data you want to move.

+5. **Create Pipelines**:
+    - Build pipelines in Azure Data Factory to orchestrate the data movement and transformation.
+A pipeline can include activities such as copying data from SQL Server to the destination, transforming the data, and publishing the results.

+6. **Schedule the Refresh**:
+    - In your workspace, select the **Schedule Refresh** icon.
+    - Turn on the scheduled refresh and configure the refresh times.

+7. **Validate and Debug**:
+    - Validate your pipeline to ensure there are no errors.
+    - Use the **Debug** option to test the pipeline.

+8. **Publish the Pipeline**:
+    - Once validated, click on **Publish All** to publish your pipeline.
+    - This will deploy the pipeline and make it available for execution.

 ## Update the Gateway

 1. **Check Gateway Version**: